 There are currently 17 animate cafe branches in Japan and 7 overseas locations.
 Make sure to check out their website for the schedule and to make a reservation prior to your visit!

 Fans of games like Final Fantasy, Dragon Quest, and Kingdom Hearts should not miss ARTNIA by Square Enix in Shinjuku, Tokyo!
-Feel yourself transported to a game-like world as you enter ARTNIA.
+Find yourself transported to a game-like world as you enter ARTNIA.
 Get exclusive Square Enix merchandise such as plushies and keychains from their store.
-You can also enjoy popular dishes at their cafe, like the Slime Pancake inspired by the slime enemies you defeat in Dragon Quest!
+But the prime reason to visit is enjoying popular dishes at their cafe, like the Slime Pancake inspired by the slime enemies you defeat in Dragon Quest!

 — コラボカフェ本舗・きゃらドリ【公式】 (@c_cafe_honpo) March 11, 2018

 Collaboration is the name of the game for COLLABO CAFE HONPO!
-Some of their recent collaborations are for the series My Hero Academia and Blood Blockade Battlefront.
+Some of their recent collaborations are for popular series like My Hero Academia and Blood Blockade Battlefront.

 — マチ★アソビCAFE 北九州 (@machiasobi_cafe) May 14, 2018